dlcs/protagonist/docs/rfcs/012-auth-service.md

 For Auth 2.0 we should always return a 200 from `/info.json`, and use the probe service to indicate the status code.

 For backwards compatibility we should retain the ability to set 200/401 or always-200 for `/info.json`.
-This should be configurable per-customer.
+This should be configurable per-customer and a simple boolean flag.

 ## Implementing Auth Spec

-This section addresses the various points in the Auth spec and addresses how we will handle these
+This section addresses the various points in the Auth spec and addresses how we will handle these, either in the new AuthService or in Orchestraotr.

-The following endpoints will be required, either in Orchestrator or the new Auth Service
+The following endpoints will be:

 ### [Access Service](https://iiif.io/api/auth/2.0/#access-service)